Ian Waller and his family visit one of Bath’s most charismatic and welcoming restaurants

 As for the mains, while I went for the slow cooked duck leg and roasted mushroom rigatoni (£20), my family chose the orzo pasta with spiced Nduja, fresh mussels and hand picked crab (£26); the fennel braised with white wine, saffron and lemon, and sweet and sour peppers (£8); and the margherita pizzetta with basil, smoked salt, crispy chilli and garlic oil (£8).
 Taking the advice of Ryan the waiter, I ordered a glass of Pinot Noir, which I wasn’t sure would work, Ryan was confident it would and he was right.

 Well it goes without saying that my choice was the best – unctuous, flavoursome, filling and just the thing for an Autumn evening.
 Gorgeous.
-Mind you, everyone else though that their choice too was the top dog and to be fair, they weren’t wrong.
+Mind you, everyone else thought that their choice too was the top dog and to be fair, they weren’t wrong.
 Each dish was superb, clearly created with care and skill, and presented in a manner that made it a privilege to enjoy.
 This was certainly food that we generally wouldn’t prepare at home and it was a treat to partake.

 Throughout the meal, the excellent staff were on hand for refills, extras and just friendly banter, while the band started up its second set and we enjoyed a family evening out.